kurankat/kis2kml/README.md

 kis2kml [options]

    Options:
-      -i <file-to-import.netxml>        Imports Kismet network data from a netxml file into a sqlite3 database ('wireless.db')
+      -i <file-to-import.netxml>        Imports Kismet network data from a netxml file into a sqlite3 database
+                                        ('wireless.db')
       -x <file-to-write-kml-to.kml>     Exports all network data to a Google Earth KML file.
            -q <'SQL query'>             Optional SQL query to restrict results to networks matching this query.
+Query
-                                        Query has to be a valid SQL query and inside quote marks.
+                                        has to be a valid SQL query and inside quote marks ('SQL query').
 ```
 ### Table columns in database: